mhan8796/gemini_alert/README.md

 A take home assessment for Gemini

-Any necessary instructions for running your script
+**Any necessary instructions for running your script**

-It can be ran with/without a command line argument python3 apiAlerts.py python3 apiAlerts.py -h
+It can be ran with/without a command line argument

+'''
+python3 apiAlerts.py
+python3 apiAlerts.py -h
-python3 apiAlerts.py -c btcusd -d 1
+python3 apiAlerts.py -c btcusd -d 10
-python3 apiAlerts.py -c ethusd -d 1
+python3 apiAlerts.py -c ethusd -d 15
+'''

 Any dependencies that need to be met